Nenkai/gt-modding-hub/docs/ps3/events.md

 `event_count` | Event count in that folder. |
 `is_championship` | Whether the folder is a championship where you cannot start an individual event. |

+!!! warning
+    `id` must be in order!
+For instance, `109` is the last event folder in the Beginner category, if you are adding a new folder, the next one has to be `110`.

+    The game has a rather poor event handling code, you might see a crash that kicks out of the event menus if ids are not in order.

+---

 ## (GT5) Folder Title/Description

 !!! info